-We have seen how the Christian philosophy of education has been developed in the Netherlands throughout the history.
+We have seen how the philosophy of education has been developed in the Netherlands throughout the history.
 The 16-17th centuries were characterized by Calvinism whereas the 18th century was the Enlightenment modernism.
 Neo-Calvinism was the most important philosophy during the 19-20th centuries because it could achieve the freedom and government support to the Christian private schools through school struggle.
-Nowadays, pluralism dominates but we have seen that still there are some Christian schools which try to maintain the Christian identity.
-In this way, the historical background of the Netherlands is different from that of Korea.
+Nowadays, pluralism dominates but we have seen that still there are some Christian schools which try to maintain their Christian identity.
+In this sense, the historical background of the Netherlands is different from that of Korea.
 Nevertheless, the Dutch Christian philosophy of education has a lot of implications for Korean educational sphere.
 Therefore, in conclusion, I will try to summarize those implications.

-First of all, we need to remember that the Dutch Christians emphasized home education.
+First of all, we need to remember that the Dutch Christians emphasized family education.
 In Korea, the tendency is very strong to entrust everything about education to school.
 However, the pious Dutch Calvinists stressed from the beginning the balanced education among home, school and the church like a three legged chair, which the child sits on.
-The three legs are illustrating the efforts in home, school and church to raise the children in knowledge and faith.
-When they do not cooperate, the chair will not be stable anymore, which shall be disastrous for the forming of the child.
+The three legs are illustrating the efforts in home, school and church to raise the children in life, knowledge and faith.
+When they do not cooperate, the chair will not be stable anymore and it shall be disastrous for the forming of the child.
 This is one of the most impressive points in the Dutch Christian education and it should be remembered by Korean Christian schools, parents and churches so that they might work together more closely.
+Recently, some Christian alternative schools in Korea began to put extra stress on the role and participation of parents along with teachers.
+This is a very positive and desirable trend and should be encouraged further.

-Secondly, the Dutch Christian philosophy of education made it clear that no education can be neutral and so the public school education based on the Enlightenment modernism is in fact promoting a humanistic and stateoriented worldview.
+Secondly, the Dutch Christian philosophy of education made it clear that no education can be neutral and so the public school education based on the Enlightenment modernism is in fact promoting a humanistic and state-oriented worldview.
 Thus, we have to consider that this kind of worldview might give somewhat negative influence to pupils and so we should promote the Christian education to protect children and form the biblical worldview.
-In this sense, we do need the Christian worldview education from the primary school.
+The humanistic philosophy of education based on the Enlightenment modernism has made a great impact on the modern education in Korea, too.
+Even some Christian schools founded by missionaries became secular due to this influence and the education system of Korea is still strongly dominated by the government policy.
+Consequently, it is very important to know how the Dutch Christian worldview education from the primary school.